Table of Contents

 To keep the checklist strong, we:

-- Treat it like a real conversation, not just a form
+- Use it as a real conversation, not just a form to tick off

 ❤️ What It Taught Me